June 18th is Recess At Work Day!!

 Here is your mission:

-RECESSitate: to undergo a period of learning, recharging and/or celebrating
+RECESSitate: to undergo a period of learning, recharging, celebrating and/or unlocking new ideas

 Rich DiGirolamo, Founder of Recess at Work (http://richdigirolamo.com & http://recessatworkday.com) believes that to keep people engaged loyal and productive you need to create a work environment that is fun.
 But having fun at work and being a fun place to work are two very different things.
 He shares this with his clients and works with organizations that are committed to creating a work environment that fosters creativity, originality, productivity and has people showing up “IN” their work, not to work.